How does mortgage forbearance affect refinancing?

 If you’re one of the many Americans who took advantage of a forbearance plan offered under the CARES Act, that forbearance period may be ending soon.
 And you’re probably wondering what comes next.

-With mortgage rates at historic lows, you may want to refinance to reduce your monthly payments and make your loan more manageable.
+With mortgage rates near record lows, you may want to refinance.
+This could reduce your monthly payments and make your home loan more affordable.

 The good news is, refinancing after forbearance is generally allowed.
 But there are special rules to be aware of.
 Here’s what you need to know.

 - How soon can I refi?

 - Your next steps

 Your refinance timeline depends on the type of mortgage loan you have.